 Books begin to accrue overdue charges at the rate of $0.50 per day per item after the grace period has expired.
 The maximum charge for regular overdue fines is $25.00 per item.
 Fines are to be paid to the CPC Library.

 Grace periods do not apply to recall fines.
 Recall fines begin accruing 14 days after the date of recall, but not before the due date.

 Items are automatically declared Lost when 42 days past due.
 On the 43rd day, the CPC Library begins the process of replacing the item.
 Patrons are responsible for the replacement bill (usually $100 but sometimes more in the case of more expensive items), or patrons may provide a replacement copy plus a $25 processing fee to add the new copy to our collection.
 Replacement copies must be new books, not used, and the same edition or newer.

 Document Delivery Service for CPC Researchers (Formerly Courier Service)

 The CPC Library obtains research articles from University Libraries’ literature databases for CPC’s population researchers.
 When articles are not readily available, they are ordered via UNC’s Health Sciences Library from another source.

-Due to University Libraries limited services for Fall 2020, books must be obtained from the University Libraries pickup service.
+Due to University Libraries limited services for Spring 2021, books must be obtained from the University Libraries pickup service.

 Courier services are exclusively for